WaleedAkram01/PythonProject/README.md

 # PythonProject

-## Assalam o Alaikum, Faraz here so I have started to contribution your project
+## Assalam o Alaikum, Faraz here so I have started to contribution on your project

 - Check the code if you don't understand use ChatGPT